frc971/971-Robot-Code/README.md

   3. Example of [logging](./aos/events/README.md)

 TODOs:
+1. Add more info about git
-  1. Add more on networking setup and troubleshooting
+2. Add more robot debugging and networking troubleshooting
-  2. Move Roborio Kernel Traces out of here, maybe into documentation/
-  3. Currently requires `apt install libsigsegv2`, but this should be temporary